nrladdha/CDP_Airflow/README.md

 # CDP DataHub Airflow Operator

-This package provides an Airflow operator for managing CDP DataHub clusters.
+This repo provides an Airflow operator for managing CDP DataHub clusters.
+It is based on CDP CLI for interacting with CDP datahub cluster.
+Hence has dependecy on installing cdp cli

 ## Installation